data-brain-mind/tutorials/_pages/submitting.md

 **Important: make sure your post is completely anonymized before you export and submit it!**

-### Submission Instructions Summary
+### Submission Instructions

-To create your post, you will:

-- Create a Markdown file with the format: `2025-04-28-[SUBMISSION-NAME].md`
-- Add any static image assets to a folder named: `/2025-04-28-[SUBMISSION-NAME]/`
-- Place your citations into a BibTeX file named: `2025-04-28-[SUBMISSION-NAME].bib`
-- Package all three items into a `.zip` folder and submit it to OpenReview

-> **Note:** `2025-04-28-[SUBMISSION-NAME]` acts as a unique tag for your submission.
-It should be consistent across all files.

-For example, if you're submitting a blog post titled *Deep Learning*, your tag would be:
-`2025-04-28-deep-learning`

-If you prefer to prepare your tutorial in a Jupyter Notebook, you are welcome to submit an overview of your tutorial in a Markdown (`.md`) file, along with the `.ipynb` notebook file, in a `.zip` folder.
-We will render the Markdown file and include a reference to your notebook on the blog page.
+---

+**Submission should be completed through the [OpenReview submission form](https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/DBM/Tutorials&referrer=%5BHomepage%5D(%2F)#tab-your-consoles).**

+To submit your tutorial, please follow these steps:

+- **Markdown Content**: Enter your tutorial content into the **Markdown box** provided in the OpenReview submission form.
+- **Figures**: Upload any images or figures used in your Markdown so they display correctly.
+- **Code Links**: Include links to any relevant code (e.g., Jupyter notebooks or GitHub repositories).
+Be sure these links point to **anonymized** resources if required.
+These resources should demonstrate the core content of your tutorial.

+You can preview how your tutorial will appear using the **Preview** tab in the OpenReview submission interface.

+If you prefer to prepare your tutorial in a **Jupyter Notebook**, you may instead submit:

+- A short overview of your tutorial in a `.md` (Markdown) file.
+- A link to the corresponding `.ipynb` (notebook) file.

+The Markdown file will be rendered and displayed on the blog page, along with a reference to your notebook.

 ---